 Zero waste teeth and mouth

 - Bamboo toothbrushes – a great alternative to plastic toothbrushes because they have wooden, home compostable handles (though bristles are still plastic and need to be removed from the handle and put in a rubbish bin).
 You’ll find the Go Bamboo brand at Sustainance, 58 Hampden Street, Picton, Real Food Grocer, 32 Maxwell Road, Blenheim, and Anita’s Organic Store, 46B Wynen Street, Blenheim.
-You can get the Humble Brush brand at Picton Healthcare Pharmacy, 6 High Street, Picton, and Wairau Pharmacy, 32 Scott Street, Blenheim; The Eco Brush toothbrushes at Fresh Choice, 100 High Street, Picton; and The Toothbrush Project toothbrushes at Envirohub Marlborough, 3 Auckland Street, Picton.
+You can get the Humble Brush brand at Picton Healthcare Pharmacy, 6 High Street, Picton, and Wairau Pharmacy, 32 Scott Street, Blenheim; The Eco Brush toothbrushes at Fresh Choice, 100 High Street, Picton; The Toothbrush Project toothbrushes at Envirohub Marlborough, 3 Auckland Street, Picton; or unbranded bamboo handled toothbrushes from $3 and more store, 23 High Street, Picton.

 - Dental Floss – Sustainance, 58 Hampden Street, Picton stocks Do Gooder floss, which comes in a refillable glass tube with a screw on metal lid.
 The WHITE floss is made of 100% silk and is home compostable (the black floss has polyester in it so is landfill only).
 When you run out of the floss, no need to get a new dispenser, you can get refills of the floss in a paper bag from Sustainance – just pop the refill into your original metal/glass dispenser.